 - Accepted only after major revisions (i.e., article can be accepted after major revisions have been made)

 Submitting a revised version: The preferred method of indicating changes is Microsoft Word's “Track Changes” feature.
 Video tutorial HERE

 - Authors: all the changes made in the manuscript must appear in the document using the M.S.-word tool "track changes".
 The response to the previous report should be as specific as possible, and directly address each of the points raised by the editor and/or referee.

 - Reviewers: all the comments in the document must appear in the document using the M.S.-word tool "new comments" and please without your name.
-The review process is double blind.
+The review process is single blind.

-The review process is done as quickly as possible.
-Referees may request more than one revision of a manuscript.
-Number of revisions depends upon the need for number of changes needed in the article as per the instructions from the editor/reviewers to ensure quality of the article before getting them published.
-Should the referees’ reports contradict one another or a report is delayed, a further expert opinion may be sought.
-If the paper is accepted after major revisions, it must be send again for review to the same evaluators.
-In case of difficulties, regarding the willingness of the original reviewer(s) to re-review the manuscript and (or) their availability, it may be possible to send the paper to new reviewers.
+The reviewers may request more than one revision of a manuscript if the initial revision does not satisfy all points that were raised.
+The number of revisions will depend upon the changes needed in the article as per the instructions from the editor/reviewers to ensure quality of the article before publishing.
+Should the decisions of the reviewers contradict one another, a further expert opinion may be sought.
+If the paper is accepted after major revisions, it must be sent again for review to the same reviewers.
+In case the original reviewer(s) are no longer willing or are unavailable to re-review the manuscript, the manuscript may be sent to new reviewers.

-Manuscripts should go through no more than two rounds of revision to avoid lengthy peer review.
+To avoid a lengthy peer review process, manuscripts should go through no more than two rounds of revision.
 In some cases, according to the recommendations from editors and reviewers, a third round of peer review may be initiated, although this should be assessed case by case.